dhalsimax/dsf2flac/README.md

 This tool is a fork from https://code.google.com/archive/p/dsf2flac/

 Support conversion from dsf or dff to wav files via DoP.
-DSD256 is also supported by converting in a wav file (flac does not support sample rates above 655350).
+DSD256 is also supported by converting source dsf or dff to a DoP stream encapsulated in a wav file 705600hz 24 bit (flac does not support sample rates above 655350).

 # Compiling